hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

-running doc-test recursive on the whole universe is useful because of the way it is implemented: it just so happens to push autoloading to its limit: unlike "normal" autoloading where you start with a constant and need to load a correct file to resolve the constant, "trd" (tmx-regret doc-test) starts with a filesystem path and attempts to resolve one or more nested const values from that path.
+running doc-test recursive on the whole universe is useful because of the way it is implemented: it just so happens to push autoloading to its limit: unlike "normal" autoloading where you start with a constant and need to load a correct file to resolve the constant, the subject operation starts with a filesystem path and attempts to resolve one or more nested const values from that path.